Midlife Stress and Aging: Causes, Mental Health Impact, and How to Get Help

 Understanding Panic Attacks: When Fear Floods the Body

-Panic attacks can feel like psychological lightning strikes—sudden, overwhelming surges of fear that seem to come out of nowhere.
-For many people, the first episode is so intense it prompts a visit to the emergency room.
+What Is a Panic Attack? come out of nowhere.
+For many people, the first panic attack is so intense it leads them to the emergency room.
 Heart pounding, chest tight, breath short—it can mimic a heart attack.
-Yet panic attacks, while deeply distressing, are not…
+Yet panic attacks, while deeply distressing, are not life-threatening.
+Understanding what panic attacks are—and what they are not—is…

 Read More